Shelby Neuhauser

 Background

 My current research seeks to isolate and redefine a generation of British and American women from 1870-1914.
-My work intends to join ongoing conversations in women’s history surrounding Victorianism, femininity, female power, visibility, economic capabilities, and propose new terminology for a generation of women who were previously imprecisely grouped under blanket terms.
+My work intends to join ongoing conversations in women’s history surrounding Victorianism, femininity, female power, visibility, economic capabilities, and propose new terminology intended to deepen our understanding of a generation of women who were previously imprecisely grouped under blanket terms.

 My graduate work at the University of Colorado focused heavily on American women and their embracement of mass media and celebrity culture at the turn of the twentieth century.
 I have published research with History Colorado, lectured to the Daughters of the American Revolution and the Colonial Dames of America — for whose 2020 Fall Benefit I served as keynote speaker — and presented at the University of Colorado's Rocky Mountain Interdisciplinary History Conference and Colorado Preservation Inc.'s Saving Places Conference.
 I have also written numerous articles for the Colorado Encyclopedia and served as head editor of the University of Colorado's Historical Studies Journal.
 My first book, The Queen of Denver, was published in 2020.